DNP - Doctor of Nursing Practice (DNP)

 DNP SYSTEMATIC REVIEW PROTOCOL/SCHOLARLY PROJECT

-Each DNP student is must implement evidence-based health care by completing a systematic review protocol and evidence implementation project using Joanna Briggs Institute (JBI) methodologies.
+Each DNP student must implement evidence-based health care by completing a systematic review protocol and evidence implementation project using Joanna Briggs Institute (JBI) methodologies.
 Faculty will guide the student through identifying a clinical question, acquiring and evaluating the best evidence, and project planning, implementation, and evaluation.

 RESIDENCY EXPERIENCE